The million dollar question asked by many marketers relates to how to increase Facebook Likes.

 “Favorite interests of people who like Jon Loomer Digital and Mari Smith”

 - Social media marketing

-- Search engine How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+- Search engine The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 - Internet marketing